popoloni/covid19/README.md

 ![Italy_lockdown after_2june_reopen Infected](data/Italyafter_2_june_reopen_forecast.png)

-How many lives has been saved with the lock down
+How many lives have been saved since the lockdown
 -------

 In order to try to estimate the positive effect of the current lockdown strategy, we compared the recovered + deaths graphs in the first (no lockdown) and the second (actual lock down) scenarios.
-The thiny black line shows the number of deaths in this two simulations.
+The thiny black line shows the number of deaths in these two simulations.
 A scenario with no lockdown could cause the dead of about 18% of Italian population, instead the current lock down could reduce this figure to 0,25%.
 We strongly hope this model is wrong because 0,25% means about 150.000 deaths!

 ![Italy_herd_immunity Recovered and deaths](data/Italy_herd_immunity_forecast2.png)